Frame graph¶

 Resources¶

-Resources are objects like textures.
+Resources are objects like textures or buffers.

 Type Resource